Chart Color Schemes

 Wentworth Falls ranks among the oldest 10% of areas nationwide

-Wentworth Falls's median age is 50 years, which is significantly higher than Greater Sydney's 37 years and the national average of 38 years.
+Wentworth Falls has a median age of 50 years, which is significantly higher than Greater Sydney's 37 years and the national average of 38 years.
 Compared to Greater Sydney, Wentworth Falls has a higher proportion of residents aged 65-74 (16.3%) but fewer residents aged 25-34 (5.7%).
-This concentration of 65-74 year-olds is well above the national average of 9.4%.
-Between the 2021 Census and present, the proportion of residents aged 75 to 84 has grown from 8.8% to 11.4%, while the proportion of those aged 15 to 24 has increased from 8.4% to 9.6%.
-Conversely, the proportion of residents aged 25 to 34 has declined from 7.3% to 5.7%.
-By 2041, Wentworth Falls is expected to experience notable shifts in its age composition.
-The demographic shift will be led by the 75 to 84 age group, which is projected to grow by 35%, reaching 995 people from 736.
-This growth will be entirely due to residents aged 65 and older representing all anticipated population growth.
-Conversely, both the 65 to 74 and the 55 to 64 age groups are expected to decrease in number.
+This 65-74 age group concentration is well above the national figure of 9.4%.
+Between the 2021 Census and now, the proportion of Wentworth Falls' population aged 75 to 84 has grown from 8.8% to 11.4%, while the 15 to 24 age group increased from 8.4% to 9.6%.
+Conversely, the 25 to 34 age group has declined from 7.3% to 5.7%.
+By 2041, Wentworth Falls is expected to experience notable changes in its age composition.
+The 75 to 84 age group is projected to grow by 35%, adding 258 people and reaching a total of 995 from the previous figure of 736.
+This demographic shift will be driven by residents aged 65 and older, who will represent all anticipated growth in the population.
+Conversely, both the 65 to 74 and 55 to 64 age groups are expected to decrease in number.